By Erica Laceria on Jan 13, 2017 @ 10:00 AM

-- Collard Greens - This traditionally southern food may not be the healthiest source of calcium because of how it is most often prepared, but it is loaded with 84 milligrams of calcium per cup.
+- Collard Greens - This leafy green, traditionally found in the southern dish of the same name, is loaded with 84 milligrams of calcium per cup.

 - Broccoli - Yet another green food that is a solid source of calcium.
 It doesn't have quite the level of calcium as other foods (86 milligrams for every two cups - raw), but it is a great and healthy way to boost your calcium levels.

 - Figs - Yes, you heard that right.
 The sweet and sticky fruit contains 68 milligrams of calcium for every half cup.
-Even those with a sweet tooth have no excuse for getting their daily calcium intake.
+For those of you with a sweet tooth, getting your daily calcium intake is that much easier.

 - Oranges - This might be the most unexpected of the group, but oranges are an excellent source to supplement your calcium intake.
 One large orange will give you about 74 milligrams of calcium.

 - Cheese - A product of milk, but so very different (and delicious)!
 A mere 1 oz., or one slice, of cheese will provide you with 202 milligrams of calcium.
 Throw some cheese on your kale salad and now we’re really talking!